steventfan/Chat-AI/Documentation.md

 \[\] denotes optional parameters\
 Each parameter can have multiple lines of text.

-When writing the AI database to file, the program will automatically save in the syntax format.
+When the program writes the AI database to file, the program will automatically save in the syntax format above.